John Calvin: Selected works

 Calvin also wrote many letters and treatises.
 Following the Responsio ad Sadoletum, Calvin wrote an open letter at the request of Bucer to Charles V in 1543, Supplex exhortatio ad Caesarem, defending the reformed faith.
-This was followed by an open letter to the pope (Admonitio paterna Pauli III) in 1544, in which Calvin admonished Paul III for depriving the reformers of any prospect of rapprochement.
+This was followed by an open letter to the pope (Admonitio paterna Pauli III) in 1544, in which Calvin admonished Pope Paul III for depriving the reformers of any prospect of rapprochement.
 The pope proceeded to open the Council of Trent, which resulted in decrees against the reformers.
 Calvin refuted the decrees by producing the Acta synodi Tridentinae cum Antidoto (The synod of Trent with Antidote) in 1547.
 When Charles tried to find a compromise solution with the Augsburg Interim, Bucer and Bullinger urged Calvin to respond.
 He wrote the treatise, Vera Christianae pacificationis et Ecclesiae reformandae ratio (The true system of Christian pacification and the reformation of the Church) in 1549, in which he described the doctrines that should be upheld, including justification by faith.

 Calvin provided many of the foundational documents for reformed churches, including documents on the catechism, the liturgy, and church governance.
 He also produced several confessions of faith to unite the churches.
 In 1559, he drafted the French confession of faith, the Gallic Confession, and the synod in Paris accepted it with few changes.
 The Belgic Confession of 1561, a Dutch confession of faith, was partly based on the Gallic Confession.